rezapaki1376/cPB/README.md

 - $$S1-$$ and $$S2-$$: Invert the labels of $$S1+$$ and $$S2+$$.

 ### Temporal Label Dependency
 In the SINE RW Mode, temporal dependency is introduced into the labels.
-Each label \(y'_t\) is determined based on the most frequent label from the last four time steps:
+Each label $$y'_t$$ is determined based on the most frequent label from the last four time steps:

 $$